JanCaha/cpp-viewshed-library/README.md

   --useCurvatureCorrections <true>    Use curvature corrections?
   --refractionCoefficient <0.142860>  Refraction coefficient.
   --earthDiameter <12740000>          Earth diameter.
+  --visibilityMask < >                Raster file representing visibility mask,
+                                      specifying areas to calculate visibility
+                                      in, for viewshed calculation.
 ```

 Besides that there are two binaries with GUI: `viewshedcalculator` and `losextractor`.
 That allow calculation of viewshed (and also inversviewshed) and its characteristics, and extraction of line-of-sight in form of CSV file.